-18. In order to improve the coordination of interventions in support of UNCCD implementation the GM receives support and advice from its Facilitation Committee, which brings together representatives of IFAD, the World Bank, United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), FAO, the Secretariats of UNCCD and GEF, and the regional development banks (African Development Bank (AfDB), Asian Development Bank (AsDB) and Inter-American Development Bank (IDB)).
-The Committee thus includes representatives of major multilateral and technical organizations which have mandates relevant to the Convention.
+19. In order to improve the coordination of interventions in support of UNCCD implementation the GM receives support and advice from its Facilitation Committee, which brings together representatives of IFAD, the World Bank, United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), FAO, the Secretariats of UNCCD and GEF, and the

-19. The Committee is becoming increasingly useful to the GM, as reflected in the decision to prepare a business plan to define how the GM cooperates with Committee members to provide support to countries and subregional organizations in the development and implementation of their action programmes.
+20. The Committee is becoming increasingly useful to the GM, as reflected in the decision to prepare a business plan to define how the GM cooperates with Committee members to provide support to countries and subregional organizations in the development and implementation of their action programmes.
 This decision shows the involvement of the Committee as a whole in supporting the Convention, as well as the progressive internalization of UNCCD objectives within each Committee-member institution.
 The World Bank took an important step in this direction in 1999 by organizing a seminar that brought together members of its senior management and individuals of international standing that had been involved in negotiating the Convention.
 Similar initiatives are being discussed with other Committee-member institutions.